Hampi

 Hampi's boulders are 3 billion years old — older than complex life on Earth.
 The Vijayanagara architects built their empire among them rather than moving them.
 The result is architecture that looks like it grew from the stone.

-December festival — Hampi Utsav in December brings classical dance performances among the ruins — one of India’s most atmospheric cultural events.
+• Best time to visit: October to February for comfortable weather (20-28C).
+November-January is peak season.
+Avoid March-May when temperatures reach 38-40C and the ruins radiate heat.
+The Hampi Utsav festival in December brings classical dance among the ruins — one of India's most atmospheric cultural events.

 The Empire in Your Memory